istio/istio.io/content/en/about/contribute/review/index.md

 keywords: [contribute,community,github,pr,documentation,review, approval]
 ---

-The maintainers and working group leads of the Istio Docs Working Group approve all changes to the [Istio website](/docs/).
+The maintainers and working group leads of the Istio Docs Working Group (WG) approve all changes to the [Istio website](/docs/).

 A **documentation reviewer** is a trusted contributor that approves content that meets the acceptance criteria described in the [review criteria](#review-criteria).
-All content reviews follow the process described in [Reviewing content PRs](#reviewing-content-prs).
+All content reviews follow the process described in [Reviewing content PRs](#review-content-prs).

 Only Docs Maintainers and WG Leads can merge content into the [istio.io repository](https://github.com/istio/istio.io).